FullMetalDeveloper/docs/.github/PULL_REQUEST_PROCESS.md

 ### How do I raise a peer review?
 1. Click "Create Pull Request" when browsing the repository on github.com
 2. Requestor: Complete the review template, found [Here](PULL_REQUEST_TEMPLATE.md)
-3. Atleast ONE senior Engineer and atleast ONE direct peer are tagged as reviewers.
+3. Atleast ONE Senior Engineer and atleast ONE direct peer are tagged as reviewers.
 4. Await feedback, either updating the PR or merging the PR upon approval!

 ### As a Requestor, what are my duties?